-Set the maximum supply temperature for the climate system here.
+Here, you set the maximum supply temperature for the climate system.
 If the installation has more than one climate system, individual maximum supply temperatures can be set for each system.
-Climate systems 2 - 8 cannot be set to a higher max supply temperature than climate system 1.
+Climate system 2 - 8 cannot be set to a higher max supply temperature than climate system 1.

-Underfloor heating systems are normally max flow line temperature set between 35 and 45 max diff compressor max diff addition
+For underfloor heating systems, max flow line temperature should normally be set to between 35 and 45°C.